scala/scala-lang/_online_courses/parallel_programming.md

 - competently microbenchmark parallel code,
 - write programs that effectively use parallel collections to achieve performance

 Recommended background: You should have at least one year programming experience.
-Proficiency with Java or C# is ideal, but experience with other languages such as C/C++, Python, Javascript or Ruby is also sufficient.
+Proficiency with Java or C# is ideal, but experience with other languages such as C/C++, Python, JavaScript or Ruby is also sufficient.
 You should have some familiarity using the command line.
 This course is intended to be taken after Functional Program Design in Scala: https://www.coursera.org/learn/scala-functional-program-design.